soluhealth/emmtyper/README.md

 ## Usage

-EmMAIL has 2 branches of usage: direct BLAST, and isPcr followed with BLAST.
+EmMAIL has 2 branches of usage: direct BLAST, or isPcr followed with BLAST.
+Product of any of the two pipelines (in the form of BLAST output 6 with SubjectLength) will then go through EmMAIL's Clusterer to derive the type of the isolate.

 The arguments used in the pipeline are derived from the mentioned tools.

 ### isPcr Path